lino-framework/book/docs/dev/mldbc/index.rst

 An example
 ==========

+If you have installed a :term:`contributor environment` (see:ref:`contrib.install`), then you can run the following examples on your computer.

 Go to :mod:`lino_book.projects.mldbc`::

    $ go mldbc

 Make sure that the demo database is initialized::

    $ python manage.py prep

 Using the shell
 ---------------